Indredyr/ProjectR/README.md

 # ProjectRune

-This is our first Game, ProjectRune
+This is our first Game, ProjectRune!

 Below you'll find information about it!
 While we are still under development